-To Jane and John, the first miracle was their re-connection.
-While they had been best friends in high school in Ohio, they had moved to different states where they pursued educations, careers and other relationships.
+To us, the first miracle was our re-connection.
+While we had been best friends in high school in Ohio, we had moved to different states where we pursued educations, careers and other relationships.

-Jane had first discovered Asheville and Western North Carolina in the 1970’s, drawn to the beauty of the area.
-As the years went by, she became more concerned as increased growth began to threaten what she loved most, the wild character of the mountains.
+I had first discovered Asheville and Western North Carolina in the 1970’s, drawn to the beauty of the area.
+As the years went by, I became more concerned as increased growth began to threaten what I loved most, the wild character of the mountains.

 Meanwhile, John had been living in New York, working for non-profits, helping to protect over 20,000 acres of land for parks and trails.
-An avid rock climber, John met up with Jane on a climbing trip to the mountains of Western North Carolina in the late 1990’s.
+An avid rock climber, John and I met up when he came on a climbing trip to the mountains of Western North Carolina in the late 1990’s.
 He, too, fell in love with the southern mountains.
-He and Jane fell in love as well and were eventually married.
+We fell in love as well and were eventually married.

 The second miracle occurred in 2003, when John was driving back to Asheville from a climbing trip in California.
 In Denver, he spontaneously decided to visit Wanda Stone, a dear friend of his mother’s.
 There John met Wanda’s son-in-law, Gary Gantner, who was leaving in an hour to fly back to his job in Australia.
 Learning that John was headed to North Carolina, he mentioned that his family had owned some mountain property there for nearly 100 years, and might be getting ready to sell it.

-Miracle number 3 was the addition of Jane’s sister and brother-in-law, Lynne and Tom Wiley, as partners in the project.
-Tom had repeatedly told Jane and John to keep an eye out for a piece of land in the mountains.
+Miracle number 3 was the addition of my sister and brother-in-law, Lynne and Tom Wiley, as partners in the project.
+Tom had repeatedly told us to keep an eye out for a piece of land in the mountains.
 When told about the land in Hickory Nut Gorge, Tom, whose nickname is H. Bear, was especially excited when he heard it was located on the side of Little Bearwallow Mountain.
 Tom also became fascinated with the idea of restoring the old gristmill.
 John rescued an 1840’s cabin from the Winston Salem area and brought it to the mountains to sit on top of the old gristmill site.
 We rebuilt the log cabin and added a waterwheel.
 We found some granite grinding stones in Indiana made back in the mid-1800’s and put them inside the mill.
-We are continuing to restore the gristmill and have a goal to get the mill in working condition again.

 Over the next 18 months, additional miracles began to unfold as more land became available to add to this special protected paradise.
 When an adjacent apple orchard on the creek came up for sale, Tom’s nephew David Kuckuk stepped in to help acquire it.
 This kept another thousand feet of the stream wild and natural, plus added over a hundred apple trees and a small vineyard.
 A rustic cabin on the creek was later restored.